robenkleene/audio-references/logic-pro/logic-pro-midi.md

 - Use the "Velocity Tool" and drag vertically on a note.
 - Hold `⌘⌃click` on a note to automatically use the velocity tool on the note.
+- Switch to the "Step Editor" to change the velocity using with visual bars.